FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 entered into the order form.

-Rather than describing interfaces in a natural language, such as English, which can be subject to differing interpretations, FIXatdl standardizes the way algorithmic interfaces are described thus reducing interpretation errors and allowing for the creation of documents in a machine-readable format.
-It is envisioned that applications supporting this standard would be able to receive an XML document conforming to FIXatdl and, based on the information within this document, be able to:
+Rather than describing interfaces in a natural language, such as English, which can be subject to differing interpretations, FIXatdl&reg;
+standardizes the way algorithmic interfaces are described thus reducing interpretation errors and allowing for the creation of documents in a machine-readable format.
+It is envisioned that applications supporting this standard would be able to receive an XML document conforming to FIXatdl&reg; and, based on the information within this document, be able to:

 - Dynamically display an order ticket containing algorithmic order parameters.